WatHughes/CourseraGCDProject/README.md

 along with the R code that produces the tidy data from the source.

 See run_analysis.R for all of the code needed to compute this tidy data from the source data.
+To run that script, first modify it to set the value of RawDataRootDir (on line 13) to the location where you unzipped the assignement data.

-See CodeBook.md for documentation of the tidy data set.
+See CodeBook.md for documentation of the resulting tidy data set.

-See TidyData.txt for the actual data as described in the codebook and computed by R
+See TidyData.txt for the actual data as described in the codebook and computed by R.

 License:
 ========